Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 #### How insert/update/delete will work

 All three will be implemented as transactions.
+Partition key usage is omitted for brevity, but is derivable from the `document_uuid` or `reference_id` traceable to each action.

 ##### Insert

 1. Insert the document in the `Documents` table.
-    *  Get the sequential id
+    *  Get the sequential id for the next insert
 1. Insert an entry in the `Aliases` table for the document.
-    * Get the sequential id.
+    * Get the sequential id for the next insert.
     * If the document is a subclass, insert a second entry with a derived superclass version of the `referential_id`.
+(Don't need this sequential id for next insert.)
 1. Insert each document reference on the document in the `References` table.
-    * Via INSERT with SELECT WHERE on `Aliases.referential_id` to determine `referenced_alias_id`
+    * Via INSERT with SELECT WHERE on `Aliases.referential_id` to determine `referenced_alias_id`.
 * Notes:
    * A PK constraint violation on `Documents` indicates this should be handled as an update, not an insert.
    * A PK constraint violation on the first insert into `Aliases` means this should be handled as an update.